ahmedosamaelshimy/FirstLab/SketchingTheAttack.md

 ![image](https://github.com/user-attachments/assets/6994c404-8d93-42f3-ae33-89e6cc34c703)

-f. after downloading the logctl.zip file, i'ts empty , which was weird and tried multiple ways and every time when i dump it, its empty so i had to use `procdump.exe`, i will be adding this to the lab for more fun
+f. after downloading the logctl.zip file, i'ts empty , which was weird and tried multiple ways and every time when i dump it, its empty so i had to use `procdump.exe`.

 ![image](https://github.com/user-attachments/assets/ab124bb5-bdf1-4a87-aaa8-0b53bb3d2869)

+> I will be adding this part to the lab for more fun

 g.
 Download `procdump.exe`